 Areas of L.D.
-254/2016 Description of impacts Material non-financial topics for th Group 6 Environment Energy is consumed at all stages of the value chain of software and hardware products.
-Energy consumption The production and use of hardware and software generates significant greenhouse gas Atmospheric emissions (greenhouse gas)
+254/2016 Description of impacts Material non-financial topics for the Group Environment Energy is consumed at all stages of the value chain of software and hardware products.
+Energy consumption The production and use of hardware and software generates significant greenhouse gas (GHG) emissions that contribute to the phenomenon of climate change.
+Atmospheric emissions (greenhouse gas)

-5 Impacts considered significant are those that have been assigned "very relevant" and "relevant" significance by the assessments conducted.
-Negligible impacts were excluded.
+5 Impacts considered significant are those that have been assigned "very significant" and "significant" through the assessments conducted.
+Impacts found to be "negligible" were excluded.